alex/what-happens-when/README.rst

 signal suitable for transmission over telephone, cable, or wireless telephony connections.
-On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where its from and to addresses would be analyzed further.
+On the other end of the connection is another modem which converts the analog signal back into digital data to be processed by the next `network node`_ where the from and to addresses would be analyzed further.

-Most larger businesses and some newer residential connections will have fibre or direct Ethernet connections, in which case the data remains digital, and is passed directly to the next `network node`_ for processing.
+Most larger businesses and some newer residential connections will have fiber or direct Ethernet connections in which case the data remains digital and is passed directly to the next `network node`_ for processing.

 Eventually, the packet will reach the router managing the local subnet.
 From